 In March 2020, the World Health Organization declared a global pandemic related to COVID-19.
 The current and expected impacts on global commerce are anticipated to be far-reaching.
-To date there have been significant stock market declines and volatility, significant volatility in commodity and foreign exchange markets, restrictions on the conduct of business in many jurisdictions and the global movement of people and some goods has become restricted.
+To date there has been significant stock market volatility, significant volatility in commodity and foreign exchange markets, restrictions on the conduct of business in many jurisdictions including the temporary suspension of mining activities, and the global movement of people and some goods has become restricted.
 There is significant ongoing uncertainty surrounding COVID-19 and the extent and duration of the impacts that it may have on demand and prices for the commodities relating to our Streams and royalties, on the operations of our partners, on our employees and on global financial markets.

 We recorded a Mineral, Royalty and Other Interests impairment in the first quarter of \$7.9 million related to our Diavik Royalty (Note 4).
 There is heightened potential for further impairments or reversal of this and possibly other impairments over the balance of 2020.
-Additionally, we recorded losses on the revaluation of our investments of 5.9 million through profit and loss and \$16.0 million through other comprehensive income.
 In the current environment, assumptions about future commodity prices, exchange rates, and interest rates are subject to greater variability than normal, which could in future significantly affect the valuation of our assets, both financial and non-financial.